Product Guide

 Light Mode

-Light mode uses a bright background with dark text.
-It is the default mode and the most universally familiar pattern for web content.
+Light mode uses a bright background with dark text -- the default and the most familiar pattern for web content.
+It works well for text-heavy pages, professional brands, and image-focused content where you want a neutral backdrop.

 Image